mdbentaleb/Born2beroot_42/README.md

 ## 🌟 Bonus (Optional)
 - 💽 Additional partitioning setup.
-- 🌍 Deployment of a WordPress website with Lighttpd, MariaDB, and PHP.
+- 🌍 Deployment of a WordPress website with Lighttpd, MariaDB.
 - 🔧 Setup of a useful custom service (excluding Apache/Nginx).

 ## 📜 Submission Guidelines